Color-changing indicator predicts algal blooms

-Category: Environment Hits: 0Murky green algal blooms are more than a major eyesore; they reveal that a body of water could be unsafe for swimming or drinking.
+Category: Environment Hits: 3Murky green algal blooms are more than a major eyesore; they reveal that a body of water could be unsafe for swimming or drinking.
 Currently, however, there isn't an effective warning system for impending blooms.
 Now, researchers report an indicator that changes color when exposed to rising levels of alkaline phosphatase -- an enzyme that forecasts phytoplankton's exponential growth.
 This change can be detected by the naked eye or a smartphone.

 Read more https://www.sciencedaily.com/releases/2021/11/211103140130.htm